MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 To change the NS3 setup/topology, you need to change the function **simulate()** in the ".cc" file.
 This link should be useful [How to setup Ns3 topology?](https://www.nsnam.org/docs/tutorial/html/building-topologies.html)

 **What are the results and how to interpret them?**

+Under the [results](results) folder you find the results table for both simulators.

 This ![jupyter notebook](render_results_graphs.ipynb) file renders the results in the form of graphs.